ahadjidj/Streaming-Workshop-with-HDF/README.md

   - Use NiFi to ingest CDC data in real time
   - Use Record processors to benefit from improved performance and integration with schema registry
   - Route and filter data using SQL
-  - Deploy and use MiNiFi agents with NiFi
+  - Deploy and use MiNiFi agents
-  - Version flow developments and propagate flows from dev to prod
+  - Version flow developments and propagation from dev to prod
   - Integration between NiFi and Kafka to benefit from latest Kafka improvments (transactions, message headers, etc)
   - Test mode in Stream Analytics Manager to mock a streaming application before deploying it